HimplHeap Entailment

 Abort.

-xsimpl to Cancel Out Heap Predicates from LHS and RHS
+xsimpl Cancels Out Heap Predicates from LHS and RHS

 The second feature of xsimpl is its ability to cancel out similar heap predicates that occur on both sides of an entailment.